openl2m/openl2m/docs/introduction.rst

 * show **Ethernet addresses** on the interfaces (i.e. MAC address, or the layer 2 switch tables).
 * show **LLDP neighbor** information on interfaces.
 * **bulk edit** of vlan, interface state, Power-over-Ethernet state, and description on multiple interfaces at once.
-* **scheduling of bulk edits**
+* **scheduling of bulk edits**.
-* using SSH under the hood, we can configure **any switch CLI 'show' command** to be runnable by users from the web interface, shown with 'friendly' names in a drop-down menu.
+* using SSH/Netmiko under the hood, we can configure **any switch CLI 'show' command** to be runnable by users from the web interface, shown with 'friendly' names in a drop-down menu.
 * switch **device import via csv files**, or fully programmable import via Python scripts.
 * switches can be Read-Only.
 * support for Cisco, HP-Procurve, HP-Comware and generic switches.
 * *show recent log entries* for properly configured Cisco switches.
-* configurable links on the switch, or interfaces to external tools such as an NMS
+* configurable links on the switch, or interfaces to external tools such as an NMS.
-* configurable menus
+* configurable menus.
-* easily extended architecture to support other vendors that require custom snmp variables (mibs)
+* easily extended architecture to support other vendors that require custom snmp variables (mibs).
+* API to extend architecture to support any device using any method supportable by Python.
+* local and LDAP-based user accounts, including automatic LDAP-based group membership.

 OpenL2M uses a variety of methods, including SNMP v2 and v3 for device that support it; SSH; Napalm.
 There is a generic object interface that makes it straight forward to support new devices